-The SF solution design requires SWFDE and file/folder/volume encryption.
-In the SF solution design, SWFDE will be used to provide DAR protection for the outer layer and FE will be used to provide DAR protection for the inner layer.
-The SF DAR solution uses a password, passphrase, smartcard or Universal Serial Bus (USB) token to provide access to classified data.
-Once a user inputs the correct password, passphrase, smartcard token or USB token, the system boots the operating system.
+The SWFDE/FE (SF) solution design requires SWFDE and file/folder/volume encryption.
+In the SF solution design, SWFDE will be used to provide DAR protection for the outer layer, and FE will be used to provide DAR protection for the inner layer.
+The SF DAR solution uses a password, passphrase, smartcard, or USB token to provide access to classified data.
+Once a user inputs the correct password, passphrase, smartcard token, or USB token, the system boots the operating system.
 Next, the user authenticates to the FE, which in turn decrypts the user's classified files.

 Each layer of encryption in the SF DAR solution may use similar authentication mechanism types (e.g., passwords, passphrases, or tokens) but requires a unique authentication credential for each layer.
 For the first layer of encryption, the user will authorize to the PBE provided by the SWFDE.
-For the second of a SF, HF, or HS solution design as described in layer, the user will use their OS login credentials, application credentials, or file-specific credentials to authenticate to the FE.
+For the second layer, the user will use their OS login credentials, application credentials, or file-specific credentials to authenticate to the FE.